afterxleep/afterxleep.github.io/_posts/2020-02-03-switching-jobs-does-not-have-to-be-painful.md

 I’m 41 years old, and according to ‘social standards on employment’, I should be already thinking about settling down and securing my pension.
 For many of you that might work out but it simply sounds boring on this side of the screen.

 Except for [Banshai](http://www.banshai.com), which I founded and where I worked for almost 15 years at different intervals, these two years are the longest time I’ve stayed at the same place.
-Saying that publicly might sound alarming to many, but keep calm and keep reading.
+Saying that publicly might sound alarming to many, but keep calm and continue reading.

 Taking on a new job is not easy, especially when you have obligations in your life (family, kids, parents, house, school, car, loans, etc), and if on top of those, you add several years working with people you trust and doing what you know it might sound like a bad decision.